About Time: Model-free Reinforcement Learning with Timed Reward Machines: Problem formulation

 Following that framework, each decision point occurring at time $t_i$ contributes a discounted reward of $\gamma^{t_i} \cdot R_i$ to the total return, where $R_i$ denotes the total reward accumulated during the transition from state $s_i$ to $s_{i+1}$ after taking action $a_i$.
-The reward $R_i$ consists of two parts: the lumpsum reward $r^\theta_i(s_i,a_i,s_{i+1})$ obtained from the transition $\theta$ in $\mathcal{A}$ and the state-based reward $r^u_i(s_i)$ obtained from the state $u$ in $\mathcal{A}$, accrued over the interval $[t_i,t_{i+1}]$.
+The reward $R_i$ consists of two parts: the lump-sum reward $r^\theta_i(s_i,a_i,s_{i+1})$ obtained from the transition $\theta$ in $\mathcal{A}$ and the state-based reward $r^u_i(s_i)$ obtained from the state $u$ in $\mathcal{A}$, accrued over the interval $[t_i,t_{i+1}]$.
 Formally, the total discounted cumulative reward is defined as:

-\begin{itemize} \item $t_i = \sum_{j=0}^{i-1} (d_{j}+1)$ for $i>1$, $t_{0}=0$. \item $r^\theta_i = \Delta^\theta_r(\theta_{i})$ is the transition-based reward at point $i$. \item $r^u_i = $ \\ is the state-based reward at point $i$. \end{itemize} We treat the calculation of the state-based reward $r^u_i$ differently for the digital and real-time settings, following standard interpretations~\cite{DBLP:books/wi/Puterman94}.
-In the digital time setting, the state-based reward is accumulated at each time step during the delay period, while in the real-time setting, it is integrated over the delay interval.
+\begin{itemize} \item $t_i = \sum_{j=0}^{i-1} (d_{j}+1)$ for $i\geq 1$, $t_{0}=0$. \item $r^\theta_i = \Delta^\theta_r(\theta_{i})$ is the transition-based reward at point $i$. \item $r^u_i = $ \\ is the state-based reward at point $i$. \end{itemize} We calculate the state-based reward $r^u_i$ differently for the digital and real-time settings, following standard interpretations~\cite{DBLP:books/wi/Puterman94}.
+In the digital clock setting, it is accumulated at each timestep during the delay period, whereas in the real-time setting, it is integrated over the delay interval.

-\emph{Illustrative Example.} To explain the above definitions, we consider the example in Figure~\ref{fig:small_example} that depicts a small environment with two features, $p$ and $q$, which denote moving into states $s_1$ and $s_3$, respectively.
-Starting at $s_0$, the TRM objective $\mathcal{A}$ requires the agent first to observe $p$ and then $q$, while satisfying simple clock constraints.
+\begin{example} To explain the definitions, consider the environment and the TRM in Fig.~\ref{fig:small_example}.
+The environment has two features, $p$ and $q$, which denote moving into states $s_1$ and $s_3$, resp.
+Starting at $s_0$, the TRM $\mathcal{A}$ requires the agent first to observe $p$ and then $q$, while satisfying simple clock constraints.